RAG-Driver: Generalisable Driving Explanations with Retrieval-Augmented In-Context Learning in Multi-Modal Large Language Model: Author Response to Reviews

 \makeatletter \@oldmaketitle\@maketitle {\@oldmaketitle

-{ \textbf{Right:} In natural language, our system describes \textit{and} justifies actions taken by the vehicle, as well as inferring the driving action in the form of numerical control signals (speed, and steering angle).
+{ \textbf{Left:} In natural language, our system describes \textit{and} justifies actions taken by the vehicle, as well as \fixM{infers}{2.7.1} the driving action in the form of numerical control signals (speed, and steering angle).
 For this, we use a unified perception and planning module through a Multi-modal Large Language Model.
 Our core contribution is a \textit{retrieval mechanism} to search driving scenarios similar to the current condition and use these to augment the current predictions through In-Context Learning.
-This leads to better overall description and prediction and is more generalisable in new deployment domains. \textbf{Left:} Specialist and generalist baselines in in-distribution and out-of-distribution generalisation settings (horizontal axis) as specified~\cref{sec:experiments}.
-Our methods achieve better performance compared with all of the baselines, with a significant margin driving action explanation and justification tasks under CIDEr measure.} } \makeatother
+This leads to better overall description and prediction and is more generalisable in new deployment domains. \textbf{Right:} \fixM{Comparison between our methods and baselines for the in-distribution (I.D, left vertical axis) and out-of-distribution (O.O.D, right vertical axis) generalisation settings as specified in~\cref{sec:experiments}.}{2.7.2} \fixM{Note that I.D.
+Performance and O.O.D.
+Performance have different vertical scales.}{1.3.1} \fixM{Despite the performance gap between these two settings our method significantly outperforms all of the baselines, including the specialist baseline, ADAPT \cite{jin2023adapt}, as well as the generalist baseline, DriveGPT4 \cite{xu2023drivegpt4}, in terms of driving action explanation (Expl. on the horizontal axis) and justification (Justi. on the horizontal axis)\fixM{}{2.1} tasks, as measured by CIDEr.}{2.7.3}. } } \makeatother